-It is a GDST requirement for self employed individuals to be subscribed to the DBS Update Service.
+It is a GDST requirement for self-employed individuals to be subscribed to the DBS Update Service.
 Schools must undertake annual DBS status checks on all such individuals; it is thought that the summer holiday period is the opportune time to do so, in advance of appointments re-commencing in September.
+There is

-There is no requirement to do the annual check on a rolling basis, but schools may do so if they prefer.
+&lt;sup>36 For further detail on the risk assessment see Keeping Children Safe in Education 2023 para 306 no requirement to do the annual check on a rolling basis, but schools may do so if they prefer.
 The cost of the annual DBS subscription fee for self-employed individuals is not reimbursed.